 1. Lengthening Mascara from Beautycounter

 This is my new mascara crush.
 The new Lengthening Mascara from Beautycounter is what I have been waiting for.
 It’s safe AND it works!!
 It has a really nice spiraled brush that makes application super easy.
 No clumping or mess.
 It has great lengthening power and was developed to be buildable so you can easily layer it to create the look that you want.
-I love that it has organic oils and shea butter to condition my lashes while I wear it.
+I love that it has organic oils and nourishing botanical ingredients to condition my lashes while I wear it.
 It stays on, does not flake off or smudge, and does not contain any of the harmful chemical above.
 Like I said, I’m in love! (available at beautycounter.com )